How email works: step-by-step, diagram

-The use of an email is based around the use of electronic mailboxes.
-When an email is sent, the message is routed from server to server, all the way to the recipient's email server.
+The use of email is based on the use of electronic mailboxes.
+When an email is sent, the message is routed from server to server, to the recipient's email server.
 More specifically, the message is sent to the mail server tasked with transporting emails (called the MTA, for Mail Transport Agent) to the recipient's MTA.
-On the Internet, MTAs communicate with one another using the protocol SMTP, and so are logically called SMTP servers (or sometimes outgoing mail servers).
+On the Internet, MTAs communicate using the protocol SMTP and are logically called SMTP servers (or sometimes outgoing mail servers).

 The recipient's MTA then delivers the email to the incoming mail server (called the MDA, for Mail Delivery Agent) that stores the email as it waits for the user to accept it.
 There are two main protocols used for retrieving email on an MDA:

-- POP3: Post Office Protocol, the older of the two, which is used for retrieving emails and, in certain cases, leaving a copy of them on the server.
+- POP3: Post Office Protocol, the older of the two, which is used for retrieving emails and, in some instances, leaving a copy of them on the server.

-- IMAP : Internet Message Access Protocol, which is used for coordinating the status of emails (read, deleted, moved) across multiple email clients.
-With IMAP, a copy of every message is saved on the server, so that the synchronization task can be completed.
+- IMAP: Internet Message Access Protocol, which coordinates the status of emails (read, deleted, moved) across multiple email clients.
+With IMAP, a copy of every message is saved on the server, so the synchronization task can be completed.

 For this reason, incoming mail servers are called POP servers or IMAP servers, depending on which protocol is used:

-To use a real-world analogy, MTAs act as the post office (the sorting area and mail carrier) that handle message transportation, while MDAs act as mailboxes that store messages (as much as their volume will allow) until the recipients check the box.
-This means that it is not necessary for recipients to be connected in order to receive an email.
+To use a real-world analogy, MTAs act as the post office (the sorting area and mail carrier) that handles message transportation, while MDAs act as mailboxes that store messages (as much as their volume will allow) until the recipients check the box.
+This means recipients don't need to be connected to receive an email.

-To keep everyone from checking other users' emails, MDA is protected by a user name called a login and by a password.
+To keep everyone from checking other users' emails, MDA is protected by a username called login and by a password.

-By default, it is not necessary to authenticate oneself to send an email, which means that it is very easy to falsify one's address when sending it.
-For this reason, nearly all Internet service providers lock down their SMTP servers so that only their subscribers can use them, or more precisely, only machines whose IP address belongs to the ISP's domain.
+By default, it is not necessary to authenticate oneself to send an email, so it is very easy to falsify one's address.
+For this reason, nearly all Internet service providers lock down their SMTP servers so that only their subscribers can use them, or more precisely, machines whose IP address belongs to the ISP's domain.